ShreyamMaity/student-offers/README.md

 #

-# What Contributions are accpected?
+# What Contributions are accepted?

 1. **Any Typo In The List of Offers**
 2. **Adding More Offers Which is not Present**